 Kyle Mach is a partner in the San Francisco office of Munger, Tolles & Olson who concentrates his practice on complex civil litigation.
-He has extensive experience in antitrust matters, including many high-profile matters and jury trials throughout the United States.
-His practice also includes mass tort litigation, securities, commercial litigation, and other areas.
-He has represented domestic and foreign clients throughout the U.S. and has also assisted clients facing regulatory inquiries in the European Union, Japan and South Korea.
-In his active pro bono practice, Mr. Mach has successfully represented civil rights plaintiffs in several federal court proceedings.
-Mr. Mach is also active in the San Francisco legal community.
-Among other activities, he is the former Chair of the International Law Section for the Bar Association of San Francisco.
+Mr. Mach has extensive experience in antitrust matters, including many high-profile matters and jury trials throughout the United States.
+His practice also includes mass tort litigation, commercial litigation and other areas.
+In addition to representing domestic and foreign clients throughout the United States, he has assisted clients facing regulatory inquiries in the European Union, Japan and South Korea.